ciresdem/cudem/docs/dlim.md

 ### Data List Management (Recursive Processing)

-* **Hierarchical DataLists:** `dlim` supports nested datalists, where a principal list can reference other lists.
+* **Hierarchical DataLists:** `dlim` supports nested datalists, where a principal datalist can reference other datalists.
 This allows for organized, multi-scale data management (e.g., a "Global" list pointing to "Regional" lists).
-* **Weighted Ranking:** Data entries can be assigned weights.
-When datasets overlap, `dlim` (in conjunction with `waffles`) uses these weights to determine which data source takes precedence, allowing high-quality modern surveys to supercede older, lower-resolution data.
+* **Weighted Ranking:** Datalist entries can be assigned weights.
+When datasets overlap, `dlim` uses these weights to determine which data source takes precedence, allowing high-quality modern surveys to supercede older, lower-resolution data.
 * **Archive Generation:** The module can package referenced data into a portable archive, facilitating data sharing and reproducibility.

 ### Integration